Skip to content

 Red-breasted merganser

-They also feed on crustaceans and mollusks that they catch underwater.
+They also feed on crustaceans and molluscs that they catch underwater.

-During breeding season, the males develop white patches around their eyes making them even more distinct from other species of ducks.
+During breeding season, the males develop white patches around their eyes, making them even more distinct from other duck species.

 Also Featured In: Kuwait BirdsCommon Birds of West Caicos